Fastest Way to Learn Case Interviews: A 5-Day Plan

 Start full cases once the basics are legible.
 That means you can open a prompt without panicking, build a structure that makes sense, do the math out loud, and read an exhibit without going blank.

 Full cases are useful because they reveal how the pieces interact under pressure.
 But they only help if you can already see the pieces.
-Otherwise, the case becomes noise.
-You leave the session with a general sense that it went badly, but no clear fix.
+Otherwise the case becomes noise.
+You leave the session with a general sense that it went badly and no clear fix.

-That is why feedback matters.
-A good mock case should tell you where the answer lost points.
+That is why the debrief matters more than the case.
+A good mock should tell you where the answer lost points.
 Was the structure too broad?
 Did the math drift?
 Did the recommendation appear too late?
 If you cannot answer those questions, the full case was too early or too unstructured.
+A structured mock case with feedback is worth more than three unreviewed ones.
+To see the range of prompts you should be ready for, skim the case interview question types.

 What should you ignore when time is short?